Core Courses

 Intermediate Level, 50% Lecture, 50% Labs

 Covers both testbench and intermediate RTL coding topics.
-Covers all topics from Intermediate VHDL Coding for Synthesis and the VHDL Testbenches and Verification class.
+Covers selected topics from Intermediate VHDL Coding for Synthesis and the Advanced VHDL Testbenches and Verification class.

 In a public venue, we offer these courses on the same week and allow students to sign?up for each separately.
 For on-site classes, it is possible to shorten either the synthesis or verification portion of the class.